Long-Term Ecological Research

 The Andrews Forest has been a National Science Foundation (NSF) Long-Term Ecological Research (LTER) site since 1980.
 Research has been focused around a broad, central question: How do climate, natural disturbance, and land use as controlled by forest governance interact with biodiversity, hydrology, and carbon and nutrient dynamics?
 Answering a question like this requires decades of supporting measurements, experimentation, and conceptual advances, as well as integration and synthesis across disciplinary boundaries.

 The Andrews Forest LTER program integrates research, outreach and education, and research-management partnerships to investigate forest and stream ecosystems in the Pacific Northwest.
 Climate change forecasts in the Pacific Northwest region portend drought, decreased snow packs, and increased wildfire.
 Observed rates of climate change in the Pacific Northwest, however, vary with season and location, posing major challenges for predicting ecosystem response.
 Land-use change, dictated by forest governance systems under pressure to provide timber, restore ecological processes, maintain biodiversity, and facilitate adaptation of forests to climate change, is an additional variable complicating efforts to understand ecosystem dynamics.
 The overall goal of the current Andrews Forest LTER grant cycle (2014-2020) is to apply our strengths in long-term research, outreach and education, and research-management partnerships to learn how forested mountain ecosystems respond to changes in climate, land-use, and their interactions.
-For a full description of our current NSF-funded LTER work, see the Andrews Forest LTER7 Grant Proposal (PDF, 3 MB).
+For a description of our NSF-funded LTER work, see our Long-Term Research Page.

 Research Programs at the Andrews Forest